-IS&T's Distributed IT Resources (DITR) team offers specialized desktop preventative maintenance services to administrative members of departments that have little or no IT support: The AdminIT Program.
+IS&T's Distributed IT Resources (DITR) team offers specialized desktop preventative maintenance services.
+Administrative members of departments that have little or no IT support can utilize the AdminIT Program.

 Benefits and key features